-When you’re facing a divorce or separation, you’re facing an emotional, difficult time for yourself and for your family.
+When you’re facing a divorce, separation, or custody battle, you’re facing an emotional, difficult time for yourself and for your family.
 Seek out a family law attorney in Milwaukee for help keeping things fair and peaceful.

 Even when you and your spouse are on the same page, a divorce is never easy.
 You’re in an emotional place, and you’re struggling to get the fair treatment you need for yourself and your children.
 It can be exhausting, and if you’re fighting back alone, your case may not end fairly.

 As such, you’ll need a Milwaukee family law attorney on your side.
 Our lawyers at Karp & Iancu, S.C. understand how difficult a divorce or even a separation can be, and we’ll help you get the fair treatment you deserve.

 Your first decision will be one on approaching your Milwaukee case.
 A divorce isn’t an easy time for you or your spouse, and often, someone may be unwilling to work together to settle the divorce details.
 In these cases, you might be considering litigation.